ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                   November 2020

-      considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+      above).
+The format of the message to be generated MUST follow the format specified for the "rf" tag.
+The DMARC reporting documents discuss considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate failure reports.
-See Section 12.5 for additional considerations.
+See Section 11.5 for additional considerations.

    sp:  Requested Mail Receiver policy for all subdomains (plain-text;
       OPTIONAL).
 Indicates the policy to be enacted by the Receiver at